allegro/allegro.tech/_posts/2018-04-16-Spring-WebMvcTest-with-Spock.md

 First, there is a `@WebMvcTest` (1) annotation on the class level.
 We use it to inform Spring which controllers should be started.
-In this example, `UserRegistrationController` will be created and mapped onto defined request paths, but to make that happen we have to provide 'stub-beans' for all dependencies of `UserRegistrationController`.
+In this example, `UserRegistrationController` will be created and mapped onto defined request paths, but to make that happen we have to provide ’stub-beans’ for all dependencies of `UserRegistrationController`.
 We do it by writing a custom configuration class and annotating it with `@TestConfiguration` (5):

 ```groovy